DesignerDungeons/blog/public/posts/spellschool/druiducantrips.md

 ### Conjure Tiny Woodland Beast
-*Druid*, conjuration, 1 minute, touch
+Conjuration cantrip

+Casting time: 1 Minute.

+Range: Self

+Components: Verbal (a loud animal call), Somatic

 You summon a small woodland creature from the local area.
-After 1 minute, a tiny CR 0 beast from the environment approaches you.
+After 1 minute, a tiny CR 0 beast from the environment approaches you if able.

 The following table contains some examples, and can be rolled on randomly if desired.